jahidul-arafat/oci_dev_and_archi_scratchbook/oci_datascience/terraform-setup-scripts/2_terraform_dsproject_vcn_setup/README.md

-# Terraform VCN for Oracle Cloud Infrastructure
+# Terraform VCN for DataScience Project in Oracle Cloud Infrastructure

 The [Terraform VCN][repo] for [Oracle Cloud Infrastructure][OCI] provides a reusable [Terraform][terraform] module that provisions a minimal VCN on OCI.